 Eye exams are any patient's best resource in obtaining good eye care - so why are so many women potentially missing appointments?
 In the online study, respondents reported that the cost of vision care and exams was their number one reason for not going to the doctor.
 This answer was provided regardless of whether or not the individual had vision insurance.

-People also cited were transportation issues and their busy schedules as reasons why they were unable to make it to their eye doctors for regular exams.
+People also cited transportation issues and busy schedules as reasons for not being able to make it to their eye doctors for regular exams.

 Is This A Serious Problem?

-Any online study needs to be taken with a grain of salt, and is ideally followed-up on with official studies to provide more accurate data.
+Any online study needs to be taken with a grain of salt and is ideally followed up on with official studies to provide more accurate data.
 However, even if more information is needed, we take these findings very seriously.
 Other polls and research have suggested that less than 10 percent of American women realize that women are at a greater risk of suffering permanent vision loss than men.
-Combined with the possibility that women are missing key appointment, this means that patients across the country may be missing important opportunities to take care of their eyes.
+Combined with the possibility that women are missing key appointments, this means that patients across the country may be missing important opportunities to take care of their eyes.

 What Can Be Done About This Issue?